 Take the mountains.
 They’re everywhere, and are remarkable in their diversity.
 Jagged peaks loom in the heart of Snowdonia National Park.
 Wild moors, golden and windswept, cover treeless hills as far as the eye can see.
 Emerald forests swallow valleys and stretch along ridges.
 In Wales, one doesn’t hike these hills.
 One walks them.
 And they make for quite the walk.

-On a March morning at dawn, for instance, an hour of lung-busting uphill walking has brought me to the top of Ro Wen, a bold, bald ridge that towers above the village of Dolwyddelan.
+On a March morning at dawn, for instance, an hour of lung-busting uphill walking can bring you to the top of Ro Wen, a bold, bald ridge that towers above the village of Dolwyddelan.
 The sky is clear and snow covers distant peaks, testament to last night’s weather.
-I can’t admire the view for long, though.
-Hundred-kilometer-per-hour winds scream in from the sea: they are strong enough to topple me.
-I crouch behind an ancient stone wall and register the brilliant colors —golds, greens, whites, and blues.
-I would love to linger, but the wind has no intention of relenting.
-It is time to descend.

 Finally, and naturally, northern Wales is a place of good cheer.
 Cozy cottages, warm pubs, fireplaces, and friendly people can be found everywhere.
 Shelter is an art form here, and few things are so comfortable as coming in from the wild.
 Some of the best tea rooms in the world are found in northern Wales, like Tu-Hwnt-I’r Bont or Ty Hyll, located in the woods near Betws-y-Coed and now known by English speakers as the (very inaptly named) Ugly House.